-This Behaviour Code is underpinned by the Play is the Way program across the school to develop positive social behaviour by:
+This behaviour protocol is underpinned by programs across the school to develop positive social behaviour by:

-- Creating a safe learning environment, allowing students to become independent, self-regulating, self-motivated learners in persistent pursuit of their personal best and able to get along. - Helping students develop strong character and decency with the social and emotional competencies to live and learn well. - Fostering empathetic students, considerate of themselves, each other and the world in which they live with sound reasons for the things that they say and do.
+- Creating a safe learning environment, allowing students to become independent, self-regulating, self-motivated learners in persistent pursuit of their personal best and able to get along. - Helping students develop strong character and decency with the social and emotional competencies to live and learn well. - Fostering empathetic students, considerate of themselves, each other and the world in which they live with sound reasons for the things that they say and do. - Supporting students to be resilient when problems, conflicts or issues arise.

-This behaviour code is supported by our school's four core values:
+This behaviour protocol is supported by our school's four values:

 - Respect

 - Responsibility

 - Resilience

-- Empathy
+- Empathy.